GEM-benchmark/NL-Augmenter/transformations/writing_system_replacement/README.md

 |partial phonemic | Hebrew,  Arabic                       | 阠㚶乍 渓绌敿                          |
 |logographic      | Ancient Egyptian, Oracle bone script  | 驿掩㑇㕶誨                             |

+The transformation accepts any textual input, regardless of its language.

 ## What tasks does it intend to benefit?
 This transformation could benefit text classification tasks (especially - language identification tasks).